basilfx/Sensor-Community-Enclosure/Instructions.md

 * M3 10 mm bolt
 * ESP8266 (Wemos D1 Mini V3)
 * Air quality sensor (SDS011)
-* GPS sensor (NEO 6M with the blue PCB and solderable antenna).
+* GPS sensor (NEO-6M, NEO-7M or NEO-M8N with the blue PCB and solderable
+  antenna).
-* Temperature and humidity sensor (BME-280, 5V version)
+* Temperature and humidity sensor (BME-280, 5 V version)
 * PCB bracket
 * M2 self-taping screws
 * Wiring loom, or wires for soldering
+* Temperature sensor cover
+* Hot glue

 Fix the GPS sensor and the ESP8266 on the PCB bracket.

 Install the brass stand-offs in the brass inserts in the enclosure bracket.
 Then place the air quality sensor on top, with the fan down.
 Then place the PCB bracket on top, using 3 mm spacers.
-Fix them with the 10 mm bolts.
+Fix them with the 10 mm M3 bolts.

 [<img src="images/Brass Standoffs.jpg" width="384" alt="Installation of the brass standoffs.">](images/Brass%20Standoffs.jpg)

+The BME-280 temperature sensor can be mounted next to the outtake holes, using a small screw.
+It is recommended to mount the temperature sensor cover as well, to isolate the temperature sensor better from the inside air.
+A drop of hot glue should keep it in place.
+I must admit that this sensor cover is an afterthought, to make the temperature readings more accurate.

-Then connect the wiring according to the diagram above.
-Use the following
+Finally, connect the wiring loom in accordance with the wiring diagram above.
-pinout:
+Use the following pinout:

 SDS011: